Clay Holstad: Rhode Island FC

 In January 2024, Holstad signed with Rhode Island FC ahead of the club’s inaugural season in the USL Championship.
 He was part of Rhode Island FC’s first match in March 2024 and played 33 games during the regular season, scoring four goals.
 Holstad was included in the USL Championship Team of the Week early in the season.

 At the conclusion of the 2024 season, Rhode Island FC exercised his contract option for the following year.

+Holstad remained with Rhode Island through the 2025 season and the first part of 2026.
+He became the club's all-time appearance leader, making 96 appearances across all competitions and recording 10 goals and eight assists.

+FC Dallas

+On July 27, 2026, Holstad joined Major League Soccer club FC Dallas on loan through December 2026, with Dallas holding an option for a permanent transfer.
+The move reunited him with Dallas head coach Eric Quill, who had coached Holstad at Texans SC during his youth career.

 Personal life

 Holstad has known fellow soccer player JJ Williams since childhood, as both grew up playing soccer in Birmingham, Alabama.